FAQs

 What rights do whistleblowers have?

-Several statutes protect whistleblowers from retaliation in the form of adverse employment actions such as demotion, unwanted transfer, reprimands, and discharge.
+Several statutes protect whistleblowers from retaliation such as demotion, unwanted transfer, reprimands, and discharge.

 Are there any other forms of retaliation that are prohibited?